bigcommerce/dev-docs/docs/stencil-docs/page-builder/page-builder-widget-template.md

 ```

 ## Array Type
 Arrays allow for building collections of elements within the widget.
-Array elements live at the top level of the schema document, and each element in the array can have an entire schema internally.
+Array elements live at the top level of the schema document.
+Each element in the array can contain an entire schema internally.

-Each element in the list has settings defined by the array’s schema, which can be built using tabs, sections, and settings.
+Elements in the list have settings defined by the array’s schema, which can be built using tabs, sections, and settings.

 **Array schema example**
 ```json